Tiwariji-07/wm-rn-storybook10/components/WmNumber/docs/overview.md

 # Overview

-The Number component is a specialized input field designed for capturing and validating numeric data in mobile applications.
-It provides a user-friendly interface for entering numbers with built-in validation, formatting, and control features that ensure data integrity and enhance the user experience.
+The Number component is an input widget specifically designed for accepting numeric input in mobile applications.
+It provides locale-aware number formatting and validation capabilities to ensure users can enter numbers in the appropriate format for their region.

-This component is ideal for forms requiring numerical input such as quantities, prices, ages, ratings, or any scenario where precise numeric values are needed.
-It offers comprehensive functionality including range validation, step increments, and flexible update behaviors to accommodate various business requirements.
+The component automatically applies number formatting based on the app's locale settings and provides extensive validation options including minimum/maximum values, decimal places control, and regular expression validation.
+It supports both read-only display and interactive editing modes.

 ## Features

-- **Auto-focus capability** - Automatically focuses the input field when the component loads
+- Locale-aware number formatting and display
-- **Floating label support** - Dynamic labels that float above the input when focused or filled
+- Configurable minimum and maximum value constraints
-- **Placeholder text** - Helpful hints displayed when the field is empty
+- Decimal places control with trailing zero handling
-- **Data binding** - Two-way data binding for seamless state management
+- Step-based increment/decrement functionality
-- **Value constraints** - Configurable minimum and maximum value limits
+- Regular expression validation for custom input patterns
-- **Step increments** - Define specific intervals for value changes
+- Two-way data binding support
-- **Update triggers** - Flexible options for when value updates are processed
+- Accessibility features including screen reader support
-- **Read-only mode** - Display-only state for non-editable scenarios
+- Floating label and placeholder text options
-- **Input validation** - Built-in numeric validation and error handling
+- Read-only mode for display-only scenarios
-- **Mobile-optimized** - Touch-friendly interface designed for mobile devices
+- Comprehensive event handling for user interactions